 For a man who demands loyalty, Biden might also be reluctant to get rid of a partner who has been exactly that.
 Despite suggestions that Biden was going to be a one-term president, there has been no question of Harris as a power behind the throne, as there was in the Bush-Cheney years.

-If Biden does choose to end his partnership with Harris, it would be a bold move in what might be a close-run race in 2024.
+While Biden and Harris seem set to run together in 2024, if Biden chose to end his partnership with Harris, it would be a bold move in a close-run race in 2024.
 There could be a repeat of 1944, where senior Democrats decide that Harris will not be Biden’s successor, but if inflation continues to ease, then the Biden-Harris ticket may be too successful a partnership to break up.